vfalmado/Post-installation-script/README.md

 ## Installed packages
 Flatpaks and Snaps are needed for the script to work, which must be previously enabled.
 **Snaps:** Authy
-**Flatpaks:** Akregator, Bitwarden, Discord, Chromium, Todoist, Kdenlive, GIMP, Joplin, Mendeley, Spotify, Steam and Tellico **Official repository:** LibreOffice, Lutris and Telegram
+**Flatpaks:** Akregator, Bitwarden, Discord, Todoist, Kdenlive, GIMP, Joplin, Mendeley, Spotify, Steam and Tellico **Official repository:** Firefox Developer Edition, LibreOffice, Lutris and Telegram

 ## Uninstalled packages
 No packages are currently uninstalled.